-2. The provider must provide training to direct service workers in regard to the following, at a minimum:

-a. safety in the workplace, and proper use of tools and equipment required to meet the recipient's needs;

-b. maintenance of a clean, safe, and healthy home environment;

-c. universal precautions and basic infection control procedures;

-d. understanding the needs of the population to be served; and e. safe food handling and storage, nutritious meal preparation, and the special dietary or nutrition requirements of the recipient.

-3. The provider must instruct direct service workers to notify the program manager, the supervisor, or the appropriate authority, when there is cause for concern about a recipient's health, safety, or welfare.
+- 2. The provider must provide training to direct service workers in regard to the following, at a minimum: - a. safety in the workplace, and proper use of tools and equipment required to meet the recipient's needs; - b. maintenance of a clean, safe, and healthy home environment; - c. universal precautions and basic infection control procedures; - d. understanding the needs of the population to be served; and - e. safe food handling and storage, nutritious meal preparation, and the special dietary or nutrition requirements of the recipient. - 3.
+The provider must instruct direct service workers to notify the program manager, the supervisor, or the appropriate authority, when there is cause for concern about a recipient's health, safety, or welfare.

-Verification of Provider Qualifications Entity Responsible for Verification:

-License (ALH): Alaska Department of Health, Division of Health Care Services, Residential Licensing Unit
+License (ALH): Alaska Department of Health, Division of Health Care Services, Licensing and